Early Fall Vignettes With Vintage Decor and Natural Elements

 pumpkin sign and fall vignette

-Stacked books can add both height and color to any fall vignette.
+You can add height and color to any fall vignette by stacking your vintage books.

 fall vignette